arthurgassner/swissenergy-frontend/docs/modelling.md

 Now that we've talked extensively about model performances, let's move onto some actual modelling.

+[^1]:
+    As I would figure out later, forecasts are usually added to the ENTSO-E website in bulk, at 05:41 in the morning.
+Still, we picked this approach and are sticking with it.
+It is interesting to note that I _assumed_ that's how they generated their predictions, and should have asked them directly via email -- as outlined in the motivation part of this writeup.

-¹ When I talk about complexity here, I don't mean amount of parameters -- although it is usually correlated -- but complexity of the overall ML lifecycle of our approach.
+This would allow the solution's users to peek 24h into the future at any time of the day.
+When I talk about complexity here, I don't mean amount of parameters -- although it is usually correlated -- but complexity of the overall ML lifecycle of our approach.

 ¹ We all know that itch.

 ¹ To state the obvious: Simple approaches are _usually_ easier to develop, industrialize and deploy than complex ones.

-[^1]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to emboss.
+[^2]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to emboss.

 ² If that's what you want to do, academy/research has a higher density of such problem statements